witseie-elen4020/group16-project-2022/README.md

 This will output to the console: the calculated quantiles, minimum and maximum, as well as times taken for the code to run for each section of the code.

 It also produces a .png labeled as the file name that was processed.
-This png contains a boxplot as well as the time ranges from the UNIX stamps baSed on the number of lines requested.
+This png contains a boxplot as well as the time ranges from the UNIX stamps based on the number of lines requested.

 For parrallelimport.py: